“The thought of being whoever I want is a terrifying thing because I have only ever been who everyone has wanted me to be.”

 5. I don’t want that.
 This is what I want

 I was raised to accept whatever comes my way.

 This is actually a good thing, to some extent.
 The other extent is when I thought I have to accept anything that comes my way; even if I don’t want it.
 This includes wearing clothes I didn’t like to allow disrespectful behavior towards me.

 There were times in life when I didn’t even know about what I really want because I thought I should want the things other people want.
 I used to feel as if I was not grateful enough to say that I didn’t want something; or if I wanted something else.

 I learned to be assertive.
 To say the things I want and the things I do not want.
 I tried with the simplest things: “I want to eat pasta today.”
 Or, “I don’t want to go to that event because I don’t find it interesting.”

 I am still amazed at how liberating it is.

-I realised that I used to hold grudges to certain people in my life, because I felt as if I have to do the things I didn’t want to do, only to please them.
-Then I pitied myself, saying: why am I the only one who need to make the sacrifice?
+I realized that I used to hold grudges against certain people in my life, because I felt as if I have to do the things I didn’t want to do, only to please them.
+Then I pitied myself, saying: why am I the only one who needs to make the sacrifice?
 I ended up hating these people, or blaming them for the way they ‘make my life miserable’, for the way they ‘make me feel this way’.

 What about you?